ms143desh/Hackathon2022/README.md

 ## IntelliJ Plugin(Java)
 - Project code can be found in this repository - 'DemoIntellijPlugin' directory
+- Project code is written using Java & Kotlin programming language
 - This projects functionality is divided into two sections:
   - ***ML Application APIs - Calling APIs of ML Analysis application and showing its response***
   - ***OpenAI (ChatGPT) - This is a wrapper, calling API for ChatGPT and showing its response***